Logo Voyage

 Other requirements

-[edit]There is not much informal work to be found and some classes of jobs require at least a remedial level of Finnish and Swedish (although foreigners may be exempted from the requirement).
+There is not much informal work to be found and some classes of jobs require at least a remedial level of Finnish and Swedish (although foreigners may be exempted from such a formal requirement).
 Many jobs require recognised formal qualifications; an appropriate exam and work experience from abroad may not count.
 For some jobs you just need to pass a test, which may be easy for somebody in the field, and your to-be employer may help you.
 For other jobs you may need a year or more of additional studies to get the equivalent Finnish qualification.

 In addition to the permit to work and any position-specific formal qualifications (or dispensation, e.g. regarding language requirements), you will need a bank account (to get your wage) and an income tax card (verokortti/skattekort) from the taxation authorities.
 To get these you probably need a Finnish social security number.
 To deal electronically with the authorities (which you will want to do), you need digital ID codes, usually the same that you use to administer your bank account.
 Be prepared for the bureaucracy and possible Catch-22 situations.